Shashikr7/Car_Price_Predictor/README.md

 •pandas •sklearn •seaborn •datetime •xgboost •joblib

+→ Used tkinter for GUI
+  ⁕ This project  include 'GUI' , that is an easy-to-use application that lets you determine an car's market worth depending on its attributes.

+    To produce an accurate price estimate, it makes use of a trained machine learning model to examine a number of variables, including present price, kilometres driven, fuel type, seller type, transmission, owner, and age.

 → Description :
 ⁕ What this project does?
  • The model uses machine learning techniques to find the most important features that influence automobile pricing.
 It is trained using a dataset of car prices and their